thomaspoulainconsulting/PokemonSpriteKMP/README.md

-# PokemonSpriteKMP
+# PokemonSpriteCMP

-This project is a Kotlin Multiplatform project that displays Pokémon artwork from the PokeAPI.
+This project is a Compose Multiplatform project that displays Pokémon artwork from the PokeAPI.

 ## Features